Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

-Studying how software engineers use LLMs is crucial to understand the current state of practice in SE.
+LLM usage studies focus on real-world settings, outside the controlled conditions of benchmarks and experiments.
 Researchers can observe software engineers' usage of LLM-based tools in the field, or study if and how they adopt such tools, their usage patterns, as well as perceived benefits and challenges.
 Surveys, interviews, observational studies, or analysis of usage logs can provide insights into how LLMs are integrated into development processes, how they influence decision making, and what factors affect their acceptance and effectiveness.
 Such studies can inform improvements for existing LLM-based tools, motivate the design of novel tools, or derive best practices for LLM-assisted software engineering.
 They can also uncover risks or deficiencies of existing tools.